 This walk start off at Wolverton railway station.
 Leave the main station entrance, cross the forecourt, and climb a few steps up onto Stratford Road.
 Turn left to follow the road for thirty yards until Stonebridge roundabout is reached at SP82204152.
 Carefully cross Stratford Road to the pavement on the other side, and take the first road off to the right.
 The pavement angles away from the road, and curves to the right to reach an underpass.
 Go through this, and on the other side turn left to follow a path for a short distance to reach Newport Road, where the Ouse Valley Way is joined.

-At the corner, go through a stile to enter another field, and turn left, keeping a fence and some paddocks on the left to reach a metal clapper-gate.
+At the corner, go through a stile to enter another field and then turn left, keeping a fence and some paddocks on the left to reach a metal clapper-gate.
 On the other side, the path enters an area of woodland to reach a tunnel under the M1.
 Go through this, and continue on for nearly a third of a mile through the trees and along the edge of a field until a double metal field gate is reached.
 Go through this to reach a track.
-Turn right down this for a few yards, and then turn right to leave the track along a rougher one, which follows a fence on the right.
-It crosses a farm bridge over a stream to reach a footbridge over the river immediately downstream of Gayhurst Weir at SP85324503.
+Turn right down this for a few metres, and then turn right to leave the track , and instead follow a path alongside a fence on the right.
+The path crosses a farm bridge over a stream to reach a footbridge over the river immediately downstream of Gayhurst Weir at SP85324503.
 Ignore the larger bridge a short distance downstream.

-Continue on down the road, called Lakes Lane.
-When it curves to the right after half a mile, pass a driveway leading to Linford Grange on the left, and immediately afterwards turn left to follow a narrow path that runs between fences.
-If you reach a road called Dovecote on the left, then you have gone too far.
-The path emerges out past a clapper gate into Bury Field Common; follow it as it follows hedges protecting gardens on the right, and slowly curves to the right, still with a hedge and houses on the right.
+Continue on along Lakes Lane.
+When it curves to the right after half a mile, pass a driveway leading to Linford Grange on the left, and immediately afterwards turn left down a narrow path that runs between fences.
+If you reach a road called Dovecote on the left, then you have gone too far along the road.
+The path emerges out past a clapper gate into Bury Field Common; follow a hedge protecting gardens on the right as the path slowly curves to the right.
 Just before a clapper gate is reached leading into a car park, turn left to follow a rougher path that passes the car park on the right, soon reaching a clapper gate beside a wall.
-Go through the clapper gate to join a lane.
-Turn right down this lane, which becomes Mill Street before ending in a roundabout in Newport Pagnell at SP87774405.
+Go through the clapper gate to join a lane that becomes Mill Street before it ends at a roundabout in Newport Pagnell at SP87774405.

 Cross the stile and turn slightly to the right to head diagonally across a field, aiming for a stile in the far corner.
-Cross the stile, and continue on past a field with a hedge and a surfaced track on the right.
-After about twenty yards, and just before a cattery is reached, turn right to cross a stile through the hedge to reach the track.
-Turn left along the track for a few yards, and as it curves to the right, turn right across a stile to enter another field.
+Cross the stile, and continue on across a field with a hedge on the right, and a surfaced track beyond the hedge.
+After about twenty metres, and just before a cattery is reached, turn right to cross a stile through the hedge to reach the track.
+Turn left along the track for a few metres, and as it curves to the right, turn right across a stile to enter another field.
 Turn left to follow a hedge on the left past the cattery.
 At the end of the field, cross another stile to reach a rough track.
 On the other side of the track, cross a plank bridge over a ditch and another stile to enter a field.
 Head straight on across the field, following some overhead lines.

-At the far end of the field, turn right for about twenty yards to reach a gap in the hedge on the left.
-Turn left, following a hedge on the left for about fifty yards to reach a clapper gate beside a field gate.
+At the far end of the field, turn right for about twenty metres to reach a gap in the hedge on the left.
+Turn left, following a hedge on the left for about fifty metres to reach a clapper gate beside a field gate.
 Continue on, following a fence on the right.
-Go through another clapper gate and head between fences for about ten yards to another clapper gate.
+Go through another clapper gate and head between fences for about ten metres to reach another clapper gate.
 A surfaced path leads on until High Street in Sherington is reached at SP88784637.

-Turn left along the High Street for about fifty yards, and then turn left down Water Lane.
-This passes houses and becomes a track that head out of the village.
-When End Farm is reached after half a mile, ignore the track as it curves to the left, and instead walk straight on past the farm on the right.
-Join another track that continues in roughly the same direction.
-After fifty yards it curves slightly to the right and follows a hedge and ditch on the left past a field.
-At the corner of the field cross a farm bridge over a ditch and continue on, following a hedge on the left past another field.
+Turn left along the High Street for about fifty metres, and then turn left down Water Lane.
+This passes houses and becomes a track that leads out of the village.
+When End Farm is reached after half a mile, ignore the track as it curves to the left, and instead walk straight on past the farm on the right, and join another track that continues in roughly the same direction.
+After fifty metres the track curves slightly to the right to follow a hedge and ditch on the left past a field.
+At the corner of the field, cross a farm bridge over a ditch and continue on, following a hedge on the left past another field.
 At the corner of this field, cross another farm bridge over a ditch and go through a gate into another field.
 Follow some trees on the left, with the river beyond.

-Turn right to head uphill along the road; when it curves sharply to the right after 150 yards, turn right along a track that runs between fences (signposted 'Three Shires Way').
-Go through a metal farm beside some houses and continue along the track.
+Turn right to head uphill along the road; when it curves sharply to the left after 150 metres, turn right along a track that runs between fences (signposted 'Three Shires Way').
+Go through a metal field gate beside some houses and continue along the track.
 Just before it reaches Fence Farm after a third of a mile, pass a house on the left, and then turn left to go through a wooden field gate to enter a garden area.
-Pass a wooden post, with the house on the left, and cross a tiny ditch and turn right to follow a hedge on the right uphill towards an area of woodland.
+Pass a wooden post, with the house on the left, and cross a tiny ditch and turn right to follow a hedge on the right uphill towards an area of woodland called Hill Plantation.
 Just before the corner of the field is reached, turn right through a field gate in the hedge and angle half-left towards a gap in the woodland.
-Go through this to join a broad track that heads north through the trees.
+Go through this to join a broad track that heads through the trees.

 After a third of a mile the track emerges out through a broad gap into a field.
 Turn right to start following a hedge on the right downhill away from the woodland.
 This meets a horse-run near the far end of the field; cross the horse-run to reach the far corner of the field, and then turn left to follow a hedge on the right northeastwards.
 When the horse-run ends at a turning circle after a third of a mile, turn right to go through a gap in a hedge into another field, and then left to start following a hedge on the left.
-At the corner of this field, turn left through a broad gap in the hedge to join a rough track that follows a band of trees on the left northwards for a fifth of a mile until it reaches a vehicle barrier that leads onto a road in Filgrave at SP88034820.
+At the corner of this field, turn left through a broad gap in the hedge to join a rough track that follows a band of trees on the left northwards.
+After a fifth of a mile pass a vehicle barrier to reach a road in Filgrave at SP88034820.

-Turn left to follow the road downhill westwards.
-When a left-hand bend is reached after 200 metres, turn right up a concrete track that climbs uphill towards a farm.
-Just before the farm's grand gates are reached, turn left through a bridleway gate and angle slightly right across a field.
+Turn left to follow the road as it heads downhill to the west.
+When a left-hand bend is reached after 200 metres, turn right up a concrete track that climbs towards a farm.
+Just before the farm's grand gates are reached, turn left through a bridleway gate and angle slightly to the right across a field.
 The path meets a low bank on the right, and then curves to the right to reach a bridleway gate beside a field gate.
 On the other side continue on with a hedge on the right downhill.
-At the bottom of the field the track curves to the right beside an area of woodland on the right a SP87724938.
+At the bottom of the field the track curves to the right beside an area of woodland called Blackwell Spinney on the right at SP87724938.
 Here turn sharply left to head uphill along another track.

 When a narrow band of land between two lakes is reached on the right, turn right to follow a path between the lakes.
 Angle half-right across a track ahead, pass a gate and climb a bank to reach the A509 road.
 Turn left to follow the road as it heads north towards Olney; there is a pavement on the left-hand side.
 The road crosses two bridges over streams of the river, and enters Olney.
 A few yards further on the Ouse Valley Way crosses the road to heads towards Olney church; my route took me a short distance north into the town to the market place on the right, where I ended the day's walk.